-Plummer Solar estimates the service life of the project to be 30 years.
-Operational staff will be actively engaged during the construction phase of the project.
+Otter Tail estimates the service life of the project is at least 35 years.
+23 Operational staff will be actively engaged during the construction phase of the project.
 Following commissioning, control of the solar facility will transfer from the construction team to the operations staff.
 The operations team will be responsible for ensuring operations and maintenance are conducted in compliance with all applicable permits and regulatory requirements, industry practices, and manufacturer's recommendations.
-It is anticipated that 3-4 new full time staff will operate and maintain the project.
+It is anticipated that up to two new full-time staff will operate and maintain the project.